tomcourt/enguino/README.md

 Setting the ranges of the gauges (green, yellow, red regions) will require updating a spreadsheet and then pasting the values into a file.
 Details are **TBD**.

 ## Stratux
-The Stratux has to be configured to route network traffic between the wired ethernet to the Enguino and the wifi connecting to a tablet.
+The Stratux is configured to route network traffic between the wired ethernet to the Enguino and the wifi connecting to a tablet.
 Note - these instructions are for Stratux v0.8r2, newer versions may require modification.

 * Boot the Stratux.
 For first boot, wait 3 minutes, for rebooting wait 30 seconds.
 * Either connect a monitor and keyboard to the Rapberry Pi and login with un: `pi`, pw: `raspberry` then skip ahead in these instructions to sudo nano...